hsiaosiyuan0/resultify/README.md

 console.log(resp.take());
 ```

-since `take` will unboxing the result then either return the value held by the field `r` or rethrow the error held by the field `e` if it's not `null`, you could also use `try-catch` as normal:
+since `take` will unboxing the result then either return the value held by the field `r` or rethrow the error held by the field `e` if it's not `null`, you could also use `try-catch` to recover the program state as normal:

 ```ts
 const resp = await resultify(fn());